vishvAsa/devaH/meta/deification/MT_lekhAH/avatAra-history.md

 - 3) AveshavAda important for pAshupata-s

 Thus, while quite distinct in expression some variant of this genre of ideas is fairly important to central in different H streams & counter-religions.

+## Sister traditions
+It is a worthy topic -- there are many dimensions to it in my own analysis:

+1. the avatAra as the divine entity in a "material" body (dominant in H);
+2. A variation on this the son of the god -- Herakles, pANDu-s, vAnara-s.
+3. descent of the abstracted divinity Xvarena -- Iranic.
+4. The demi-god -- ardhadeva -- like trasadasyu who presumably became one via acts of great valor -- the material being intersecting with the daiva by act that go way beyond the ordinary individual.
+A debased version might have been seen in cults of certain Greco-Roman figures.

+Outside the IE realm, such a concept might be seen in shinto & many folk expressions in India.
+One could also include counter-religious figures like the tathAgata and the nagna in this category.